 Several U.S. brands and subsidiaries of Ahold Delhaize have been sued in a number of lawsuits included in In re: National Prescription Opiate Litigation (MDL No. 2804), a multi-district litigation (MDL) matter pending in the United States District Court in the Northern District of Ohio.
 The MDL contains thousands of cases filed against hundreds of defendants by counties, cities, hospitals and others concerning the impact of opioid abuse.
 Several U.S. brands and subsidiaries of Ahold Delhaize also have been sued in a number of lawsuits pending in courts in New York, which are not part of the MDL.
 The MDL and New York suits name Ahold Delhaize as a defendant, as well as various subsidiaries, including American Sales Company LLC, which ceased operations prior to being named as a defendant in any MDL-related case.
-Although the MDL matters in which Ahold Delhaize or its subsidiaries have been named have been stayed by the court and, therefore, are not being actively litigated at this time, the court has requested status reports in many stayed cases (including those in which Ahold Delhaize and its subsidiaries have been named).
-The New York matters in which Ahold Delhaize or its subsidiaries have been named are also currently stayed.
-Ahold Delhaize and its subsidiaries continue to believe there are strong factual and legal defenses to the plaintiffs' claims.
+Although the MDL matters in which Ahold Delhaize or its subsidiaries have been named have been stayed by the court and, therefore, are not being actively litigated at this time, the court has requested status reports in many stayed cases (including those in which Ahold Delhaize or its subsidiaries have been named).
+The New York matters in which Ahold Delhaize or its subsidiaries continue to believe there are strong factual and legal defenses to the plaintiffs' claims.
 Ahold Delhaize is not currently able to predict the outcome of these claims.